mdew192837/cc-django/DESIGN.md

 * Game (`class Game`): Each club has many games.
 Thus, games are related to clubs using a `foreign key` which I call `club`.
 Furthermore, each player can have many games.
 Thus, games are also related to players using a `foreign key`.
 Note that there are two of these since there is both a `white` and `black` player (`white_player` and `black_player` are the IDs).
 * Batch (`class Batch`): When a staff member processes all the unprocessed games for a club, then a batch is created that contains a `JSON` object of information.
 More info about that can be found in the `README`.
 [Here](https://drive.google.com/open?id=1aKBJN15S8LLTZVdDvTDIrwAVXQq_ZmWe) is the screenshot with a sample batch for your convenience.

+## Other Considerations
+You might wonder why no users except those with `staff` or `superuser` status can edit a player's profile.
+Specifically, you may wonder why players themselves cannot edit their own profile.

+After talking with the chess coach about this, we decided to not allow players (`non-staff`) to have any edit access.
+This is because for this use case, most chess club players will be young.
+Thus, we decided that it was better for the staff to fill in this information even though it is more work on the part of the club manager.

+I also discuss this below in the section below titled `The Future` where I may eventually add user roles for players or their parents which is associated with a player.
+That account will then only be able to edit their own information.

 ## Coding Problems and Solutions
 I will next go through the problems I faced and document how I solved them.